livingdocsIO/documentation/content/reference/public-api/get-started.md

 ---

 ## Authorization
 To work with the Public API first go to the Project Settings page in the Livingdocs Editor and create an `AccessToken`.
+The token is scoped to the project so make sure you create the token in the correct project.

 Project admins can create new `AccessToken` by going to `Menu` > `Preferences` > `Project Admin`, from the project landing page.
-On the sidebar, go to `Api Tokens` and start the token creation flow with `Add Api Token`, as seen in the image below.
+On the sidebar, go to `Api Clients` and start the token creation flow with `Add Api Client` on the right.

-{{< img src="./access-token-creation.png" alt="AccessToken creation menu" >}}
+In the create token dialog, you can set the name of the token, description (optional), expiration date and permissions.
+You can click `Create` to generate the token with the chosen permissions.
+The token will be generate and you can copy it to your clipboard.

 Embed the `AccessToken` in the header of every HTTP request as shown below.